ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/learning_strategies.md

 2. Learning by *mapping*: drawing a "concept map" (a particular kind of diagram) showing the relationships between/among key concepts from what you've just read or heard.
-3. Learning by *drawing*: drawing a picture (any picture) that helps you organize the information you've just read or heard
+3. Learning by *drawing*: drawing a picture (any picture) that helps you organize the information you've just read or heard.
 4. Learning by *imagining*: similar to learning by drawing, but here you just "imagine" the picture in your mind.  (may be used when you don't have drawing materials handy.)
 5. Learning by *self-testing*: taking a quiz about the material you've just read or heard; e ither a quiz devised by the instructor,